🎬 Salty's Favorite Movies 🎬

 Genre(s): Tragedy, Drama, War

 Salty Says: This is another incredible Shakespearean retelling, and this time it's "Macbeth" set in feudal Japan.
 Honestly, I think Bill Shakespeare himself would approve of this one; personally, I think this setting is far more effective and striking than its original.
-I believe Kurosawa is the greatest filmmaker of the 20th century and, even though this is one of his earlier works, it still stands as a landmark in cinema.
-There's a reason all your favorite directors cite his work as an influence!
+I agree with film snob bros on this one - Kurosawa is the greatest filmmaker of the 20th century and, even though this is one of his earlier works, it still stands as a landmark in moviemaking.